 - Know what expenses will likely increase or decrease.
 Make sure your plan accounts for these changes at the correct time.

 - Don’t expect to “set it and forget it”.
-By having an easy system to monitor your cash flow (I might know one), you can make adjustments that can greatly extend the life of your lifetime savings!
+By having an easy system to monitor your cash flow, you can make adjustments that can greatly extend the life of your lifetime savings!

 Next week we’ll touch on 3 other expense myths that should be retired.
 Here’s a hint…you will see some of these expenses for the first time!